 nations.
 The network is formed from the people, programs and infrastructure embodied within the defense research laboratories

 of each member nation and, as such, TTCP represents a significant S&T enterprise.

-The DoD Modeling and Simulation Coordination Office (DMSCO) represents the DoD in TTCP activities related to Modeling and Simulation.
+The DoD Modeling and Simulation Enterprise (MSE) represents the DoD in TTCP activities related to Modeling and Simulation.